redux-orm/redux-orm/README.md

 // the item we edited will have now values {... name: 'Clean Code'}
 ```

 the update will be reflected in the new state.
-The same principle holds true when you're creating new instances, deleting them and ordering them.
+The same principle holds true when you're creating new instances and deleting them.

 ### How Updates Work Internally